liyanwangNetID/ros2_alpasim/docs/AI_DATASET_DEVELOPMENT_HANDOFF.md

 ### Supervision target

-Structured Scene Facts, driving decision, and short causal reasoning.
+- Structured Scene Facts
+- Driving decision
+- Structured chain of causality
+- Short causal reasoning

 Step 7 produces structured Scene Facts only.
-Natural-language reasoning begins later.
+Step 8 produces structured chain of causality.
+Natural-language reasoning begins in Step 9.

-## 2. Repositories and paths
+## 2. Repositories, paths, and artifact policy

 There are two repositories and one external data root: